muratk5n/thirdwave/en/2022/07/dried-turkey-veg.md

 well with the meat, drying expands the whole mix into into a small chewable pieces.

-Note: If swiss chards are not available, similar green veg low in iron can be used.
-Instead of yogurt, tallow is fine too, melt, pour on dried meat, mix.
+Note: Instead of yogurt, tallow is fine, melt, pour on dried meat, mix.
+Or high-fat dry cheese eg brynza, mix as-is since such cheeses are already pretty dry.

-Note: If high-fat dry cheese such as brynza is not available, dedhyd your own, or buy tallow, melt, pour on the poultry.
-Alternatively dry yogurt.